-In order to ensure that tap water is safe to drink, the Dept. of Health (DOH) and the Environmental Protection Agency (EPA) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-The Food and Drug Administration (FDA) and the WA State Dept. of Agriculture regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the Dept. of Health (DOH) and the Environmental Protection Agency (EPA) prescribe regulation that limit the amount of certain contaminants in water provided by public water systems.
+The Food and Drug Administration (FDA) and the not necessarily indicate that the water poses a health risk.
+More information about contaminants' potential health effects can be obtained by calling the EPA Safe Drinking Water Hotline: (1-800-426-4791).

+WA State Dept. of Agriculture regulations establish limit for contaminants in bottled water that must provide the same protection for public health.

-Drinking water, including bottled water, may reasonably be expected to contain small amounts of some contaminants.
-The presence of such contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants' potential health effects can be obtained by calling the EPA Safe Drinking Water Hotline (1-800-426-4791).
+Drinking water, including bottled water, may reason ably be expected to contain small amounts of some contaminants.
+The presence of such contaminants does